 TPU prints a higher temperature than PLA, in the region of 220–230 °C.

-You will also need to reduce your speed to 20 to 30 mm/s and disable retraction.
+You will also need to reduce your print speed to 15 to 25 mm/s (for everything, keep it consistent with flexible filament!) and disable retraction.

 As with all slicer settings, the main key to eventual success is experimentation.